nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/Rscripts/README.md

 * The file path (as a string) to where you downloaded the **``dataForDownload``** folder (which you'll assign to a variable called ``path`` at the beginning of every script)

 ## ``CDVMBG_BRM_FrequentistResults.R``
 This script performs all of the frequentist results reported in the manuscript.
+This script will generate an ``.RData`` file that gets used in the Bayesiann script for simpler code.

 ## ``CDVMBG_MassaSHAPAnalysis.R``
 This script conducts all of the supplementary SHAP analyses for the CNN prediciting target location using Massa *et al.* (2024) data (Figures S1A &amp; S1C).